search icon

 • Guaranteed payment of legal fees for any post-employment litigation.

-As you can see, the golden parachute advantages for a former executive can be quite pricey for a company.
+Clearly, the advantages of a golden parachute for a former executive can be quite pricey for a company that’s taking over.
 Automatic vesting of stock options alone can sometimes cost tens of millions of dollars.
-As a result, many savvy investors have pressured companies to re-think how senior executives’ compensation packages should look.
+As a result, many savvy investors have pressured companies to rethink how senior executives’ compensation packages should look.

 Golden Parachute Disadvantages

-As we mentioned, golden parachutes can present many disadvantages for companies.
-While companies sometimes use them to attract and maintain talent, opponents argue that qualified executives should not need many layers of incentives to accept a plum leadership role.
+As mentioned earlier, golden parachutes can present many disadvantages for companies.
+While companies sometimes use them to attract and maintain talent, opponents argue that qualified executives should not need so many layers of incentives to accept a plum leadership role.
 Opponents also argue that short-tenured or incompetent CEOs should not be handsomely rewarded for poor work.
 Additionally, some opponents of golden parachutes believe that companies that are frequent takeover targets do not retain talent by offering golden parachutes.
-These opponents believe that golden parachutes put the company at several layers of financial disadvantage.
+These opponents believe that golden parachutes put the company at a significant financial disadvantage.

 Golden Parachute Examples